moveit/moveit_tutorials/doc/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

   * Make sure the **Robot Description** field is set to ``robot_description``.

   * Make sure the **Planning Scene Topic** field is set to ``/planning_scene``.
+    Click on topic name to expose topic-name drop-down.

   * In **Planning Request**, change the **Planning Group** to ``panda_arm``.